-COMFORT The “one size fits all” tethers now on the market are not comfortable because friction and pressure points restrict body movement.
-Custom fit creates a manufacturing & inventory issue but nearly all high functioning athletic equipment requires custom fitting.
+The “one size fits all” tethers now on the market are not comfortable because friction and pressure points restrict body movement.
+Custom fit creates a manufacturing and inventory issue but nearly all high-functioning athletic equipment requires custom fitting.

-PORTABILITY In considering portability, machine like concepts which are typically heavy, large or complex were eliminated.
+In considering portability, machine-like concepts that are typically heavy, large, or complex were eliminated.
 I looked to readily available materials that could be arranged or modified in a way to satisfy the design requirements.

-SOLUTION RIPTIDE is a 3/8” diameter, 8 foot long marine grade stretch cord with a line float fixed at one end and stainless steel carabineers a both ends.
-Rugged water shoes, sized to fit, with 2 feet of 400 pound test monofilament line attached to the sole of each shoe by way of brass grommets for reinforcement.
-The monofilament line from the shoes clip into the float end carabineer.
+Riptide is a 3/8” diameter, 8-foot long, marine-grade stretch cord with a line float fixed at one end and stainless steel carabiners on both ends.
+Rugged water shoes, sized to fit, with 2 feet of 400-pound test monofilament line attached to the sole of each shoe by way of brass grommets for reinforcement.
+The monofilament line from the shoe clip into the float end carabiner.

 So there you have it.
-Sweet & Simple!
-RIPTIDE is a stationary swim tether that is comfortable, allows for proper body position, has no line interference and is portable.
-In use it will accommodate your stroke technique while providing varied resistive forces to increase endurance and build upper and lower body strength.
+Sweet and simple!
+Riptide is a stationary swim tether that is comfortable, allows for proper body position, has no line interference, and is portable.
+In use, it will accommodate your stroke technique while providing varied resistive forces to increase endurance and build upper and lower body strength.